SHossainP/Data-Refiner/README.md

 📄 Logging System
 All logs are stored in data_preprocessing.log, tracking:
 🔹 INFO: Normal operations like filtering and saving.
-🔹 WARNING: Non-critical issues such as missing values handled with imputation.
+🔹 WARNING: Non-critical issues such as missing values are handled with imputation.
 🔹 ERROR: Failures like missing input files or database errors.

 📂 Project Structure
-graphql
-Copy code

 📁 Dat_Preprocessor
 │── filter.py         # Filters data based on required columns
 │── imputation.py     # Handles missing value imputation